-APPRENTICES AND IMPROVERS.
+APPRENTICES AND IMPROVERS,

-Weekly Wages 1.
+Weekly Wages.

+• Males.

+• Apprentices.
+Improvers.
+Females.

+First year s. d.
+12 6 s. d.
+12 6 s. d.
+12 6

+Second year Third year 19 0 25 6 19 0 31 6 19 0 27 0

+Fourth year Fifth year 32 0 42 0 38 0 42 0 35 6

+And thereafter the minimum wage.

 Proportion (in any place).
-Ma Apprentices. les.
-Females.
 APPRENTICES.
 Males.

-One male apprentice to every three or fraction of three m workers receiving not less than the minimum wage.
-First year 8. d.
-12 6 19 0 25 6 32 0 s. d.
-12 6 19 0 31 6 38 0 s. d.
-12 · 6 19 0 27 0 35 6 Females.
-One female apprentice to every female worker receiving not less than the minimum wage.
-IMPROVERS.
-Fifth year 42 0 42 0 •• Males.
-And thereafter the min imum wage.
+One male apprentice to every three or fraction of three male workers receiving not less than the minimum wage.

+Females.

+One temale apprentice to every female worker receiving not less than the minimum wage.

+Luprovers.

+Males.

 One male improver to every six or fraction of six male workers receiving not less than the minimum wage.
-Provided that at least three male workers receiving not less than the minimum wage must be employed before a male improver can be employed. • Females. • One female improver to every six or fraction of six female workers receiving not less than the minimum wage.
+Provided that where no apprentices are employed one male improver shall be allowed to every four or fraction or four male workers receiving not less than the minimum wage.
+Provided also in any case that at least three male workers receiving not less than the minimum wage must be employed before a male improver can be employed. before a male improver can be employed.

-No. 129-6782.
+One female improver to every six or fraction of six female workers receiving not less than the minimum wage.

+Provided that where no female apprentices are employed one female improver shall be allowed to every four or fraction of four female workers receiving not less than the minimum wage.

 OTHER EMPLOYEES.

-WEERLY WAGES.

-- .· Within 20 Miles of G.P.O., Melbourne, 10 Miles of G.P.O., Geelong, at Warrnambool and in the Mildura and Glppeland Districts.
-Elsewhere in Victoria.
+(2) WEEKLY WAGES Within 20 Miles of G.P.O.
+Melbourne, 10 Miles of G.P.O., Geelong, at Warrnambool, and in the Mildura and Gippsland Districts.
+Elsewhere in Victoria. £ a. d.
+Males.
+Bedding hands engaged in tufting or quilting, including repairers All others Females.
+2 10 6 Females 2 9 0

-Males. £ 8. d. £ s. d.

-Carpet planner Cutter of loose cover Persons mounting, n . fixin g drapes and sere ens. or laving 5 4 1 1 7 0 18 14

-floor covers All others :: ' :: ' 4 1 3 1 9 14

-Females

-Females •• 2 1 0 6 2 9 0

-Persons employed as second-hand carpet sewers shall be paid 25 per cent. in addition to the rates fixed above.
+Persons employed on second-hand bedding shall be paid 25 per cent. in addition to the rates fixed above.
+No. 130.-6783.